PowerMops/powermops-site/src/routes/pmops/Reference_4.md

 `addr: someView -> myView`

 of course you can determine the source object's address in any way you like.
-Any arbitrary computation can precede the ->.
+Any arbitrary computation can precede the `->`.
 The actual assignment is done by an internal Mops word which does a check that the address you use is the address of an object of the appropriate class, and will give you an error if it's not.

-There is only one restriction on using ->.
-The object must not be an ivar within a `record{&\#133;}`.
+There is only one restriction on using `->`.
+The object must not be an ivar within a `record{...}`.
 This is because such objects don't have a header, which prevents Mops performing the above class determination, along with other housekeeping operations associated with references.
 If you attempt to assign the address of such an object